PrivSec-dev/privsec.dev/content/os/Linux Insecurities.md

 ## Linux Hardening Myths

-There is a common claim in response to Madaidan that Linux is only insecure by default, and that an experience user can make it the most secure operating system out there, surpassing the likes of macOS or ChromeOS.
+There is a common claim in response to Madaidan that Linux is only insecure by default, and that an experienced user can make it the most secure operating system out there, surpassing the likes of macOS or ChromeOS.
 Unfortunately, this is wishful thinking.
 There is no amount of hardening that one can reasonably apply as a user to fix up the inherent issues with Linux.

 ### Lack of verified boot